 Poor integration with non-aspect phone systems like Avaya and Cisco

 SAP stands for “Systems, Applications, and Products in Data Processing” and was founded in 1972 in Walldorf, Germany.
 Originally specializing in enterprise resource planning, they now do workforce management as well, including features for employee development and internal promotions.
-Reportedly, 7 out of the top 10 hospitals in the world currently use SAP for workforce management where ongoing learning and lateral movement is useful.
+According to their site, 7 out of the top 10 hospitals in the world currently use SAP for workforce management where ongoing learning and lateral movement is particularly useful.

 SAP SuccessFactors has solutions that start at $2.18/user and has software packages starting from $1000+/package.
 The tool offers a free trial.